Photon-resolved Floquet theory II: Open quantum systems: Conclusions and outlook

 As a more sophisticated application, we have investigated an ac-driven lambda system for its application as a frequency-conversion device.
 In doing so, we have found that the ac-driving can create a triangular coupling structure, which is actually electrically-dipole forbidden in atoms.
 Using our unified framework, we could identify parameters that feature both a significant photon conversion and a high signal-to-noise ratio.

 The calculations in this paper could be carried out analytically.
-To this end, we took advantage of the method of the truncated characteristic polynomial.
+To this end, we utilized the method of the truncated characteristic polynomial.
 In the weak driving regime, we have generalized the common stationary perturbation theory known for Hermitian systems, to non-Hermitian ones.
 As an alternative method, one can reduce the dimension of the Liouvillian equation by means of adiabatic elimination.
 Depending on the system, either method will be more suitable.
 For more sophisticated models, efficient numerical evaluation can be easily implemented.
 Besides, the polynomial perturbation theory can be applied even for larger systems if the system parameters are on different orders of magnitude~\cite{Engelhardt2022}.

-To derive a quantum master equation for the multi-mode Jaynes-Cummings model, we have applied the quantum Langevin formalism.
+We have derived a quantum master equation in second-order perturbation theory of the system-bath interaction.
 The application of more advanced methods such as the hierarchy equations of motion or the polaron transformation is likewise possible and can lead to new insights into fundamental concepts of light-matter interactions.
-Using the modified FCS in the hierarchy equations of motion in Ref.~\cite{cerrillo2016nonequilibrium}, it is also possible to investigate the energy conservation within the PRFT for open quantum systems, which do not feature an excitation number conservation as the Jaynes-Cummings model considered here.
-The PRFT can also give rise to the development of new spectroscopic and metrological methods, which help to improve detection protocols for electric fields~\cite{Jing2020,Meyer2020} and dark matter ~\cite{Bloch2020,Bloch2022,Engelhardt2023}.
+Using the modified FCS in the hierarchy equations of motion in Ref.~\cite{cerrillo2016nonequilibrium}, it is also possible to investigate the consistency of energy conservation within the PRFT for open quantum systems, which do not feature an excitation number conservation as the Jaynes-Cummings model considered here.
+The PRFT will also give rise to the development of new spectroscopic and metrological methods, which help to improve detection protocols for electric fields~\cite{Jing2020,Meyer2020} and dark matter ~\cite{Bloch2020,Bloch2022,Engelhardt2024a}.
 Moreover, the unified framework introduced here can find application to heat engines and quantum batteries.